edu-secmachine/javulna/readme.md

 ### Exercise 6 – Serialization vulnerability

 **Short Description**
-Find a serialization vulnerability withing the application, and exploit it!
+Find a serialization vulnerability within the application, and exploit it!

 **Service endpoint**
 There is no specific endpoint for this exercise.